Skip to Content

 I had been fascinated with Brighton since I was a child – the ornate buildings, the seaside promenade, the pier with so many 2p machines.
 My paternal grandparents lived in Seaford, just a short hop down the coast, so we visited the area often.

-Although not originally planning to actually go to university, I did finally end up there after a year travelling around New Zealand.
-While my experience at the University of Sussex wasn’t a good memory, living in Brighton was.
-I absolutely loved it.
-I loved being close to the sea, the easy navigation of the city, the bright pier lights, the crazy weather, the beach huts, even the tourists.
+I loved being close to the sea, the easy navigation of the city, the bright pier lights, the crazy weather, the beach huts, and even the tourists.

-My second and third years of university were spent living in tiny, and slightly decrepit, studio apartment on the Kings Road.
 It wasn’t much but the independence and location were just incredible.
 It got better still when JR moved in with me, a Canadian I had met during a brief holiday in New Zealand.

 Brighton and East Sussex

-For such a large place, it was always surprising to me that it was very easy to escape Brighton when needed.
 Inland, the housing disappears reasonably quickly, to give way to lush rolling hills scattered with sheep.
 Smaller resort towns line the coast to the east, each with their own character and varied demographics.

-A few months into university I got a job in Seaford, the hometown of my grandparents.
-It was 45 minutes away on the bus or 30 on the train.
-Most of my university acquaintance thought I was crazy to want a job, let alone one so far away.
+Most of my university acquaintances thought I was crazy to want a job, let alone one so far away.
 The truth of it though was that it worked out better than I ever could have imagined.

 Postcards of Home

-My job turned into a rotating one, with opportunities to also work in Newhaven, Lewes and Peacehaven.
 I explored East Sussex in a way I never would have done otherwise, met some fantastically good friends and spent precious time with family.
 And, of course, with JR at my side, I began to see the area more like a tourist would.

-From those endless green hills and relentless ocean to wind-battered beach huts and chalk cliffs of the Seven Sisters, East Sussex is somewhere I will always call home.
 I may have only lived there a few years, but I am always drawn back.
 I hope through these photos, you can see why.
 Here are my favourite photos from three years in Brighton and East Sussex, UK.

 Brighton North Laine houses